sgarciac/fuego/README.md

 fuego get mycollection mydocumentid
 ```

-### Firestore emulator
+### Firestore emulator usage

-Fuego supports the firestore emulator.
-Set the FIRESTORE_EMULATOR_HOST
+If you need to use fuego with the firestore emulator instead of a real firestore
-environment variable to something appropriate (usually, localhost:8080).
+database, set the FIRESTORE_EMULATOR_HOST environment variable to something
-if no project is set, fuego will default to 'default'.
+appropriate (usually, localhost:8080). if no project is set, fuego will default
+to 'default'.

 ### List collections